gbdev/pandocs/content/CGB_Registers.md

 if so, CGB functions can be used (if unlocked, see above).
-When A=11h, you may also examine Bit 0 of the CPUs B-Register to separate between CGB (bit cleared) and GBA (bit set), by that detection it is possible to use 'repaired' color palette data matching for GBA displays.
+When A=11h, you may also examine Bit 0 of the CPUs B-Register to separate between CGB (bit cleared) and GBA (bit set), by that detection it is possible to use "repaired" color palette data matching for GBA displays.

 # Documented registers